 - KONG® toys and kibble balls are great starter toys, and help teach your puppy how to get the kibble out.

-- Always supervise the first time you give your puppy a new chew to make sure she chews it safely.
+- Always supervise the first time you give your puppy a new chew to make sure they chew it safely.

 - Never give your puppy rawhide chews that can cause intestinal obstruction.